Power-optimal, stabilized entangling gate between trapped-ion qubits: Supplementary Information

-To illustrate this technique, and focusing on the case of uniform drift of the motional modes (from 0 to $500\,$Hz as used in Fig.~\ref{figchi}), we present in Fig.~\ref{figchi} the result of projecting 1,2,3,4, and 12 states from the null space that correspond to the largest eigenvalues of $R_p^{(1)}$, $p=1,\ldots,5$.
+To illustrate this technique, and focusing on the case of uniform drift of the motional modes from 0 to $500\,$Hz as defined above, we present in Fig.~\ref{figchi}{\bf a} the result of projecting 1,2,3,4, and 12 states from the null space that correspond to the eigenvalues with largest absolute values of $R_p^{(1)}$, $p=1,\ldots,5$.
 We see that already for a single projected state we achieve noticeable stabilization that improves further for 2, 3, and 4 projected states.
 This improvement continues if more states are projected, reaching an optimum (``sweet spot'') for 12 projected states.
-This is illustrated in the inset of Fig.~\ref{figchi}, which shows the normalized $\chi$ for 11, 12, and 13 projected states.
+This is illustrated in Fig.~\ref{figchi}{\bf b}, which shows the normalized $\chi$ for 11, 12, and 13 projected states.
 Therefore, while we found that projecting relatively few states always results in improved active stabilization, ``over-projection'' should be avoided, since it is both costly in power and does not improve $\chi$ stabilization any further.
 In fact, as expected, active $\chi$ stabilization, in analogy with stabilizing $\alpha$, requires increased levels of power.
 For example, for the case shown in Fig.~\ref{figchi}, the projection of 1, 2, 3, 4, and 12 states requires power levels of 1.5, 1.7, 2.0, 2.1, and 3.3 with respect to the power level without projection.
-But we also see that projection is relatively inexpensive compared with the enormous amount of stabilization gained.
+But we also see that projection is relatively inexpensive compared with the significant amount of stabilization gained.